nikolamar/em/README.md

 ```

-When you fire an event you can see the name of the event, the state name that you used in a function, and the previous value with a new value logged in the console.
+When you fire an event you can see the event's name, the state name that you used in a function, and the previous value with a new value logged in the console.
 If you want your app to be persistent and recover its state on browser refresh we got you covered here too.
 Add prop `persistent` to Provider.

 ```jsx